cis498-g4/GuestBook/README.md

 # GuestBook
 Guest book and feedback system for events.

+# Overview

+This application is a web-based guestbook.
+Organizers of an event launch the app in “kiosk mode” on computers set up at the entrance to an event.
+Event attendees track their attendance at the event by logging in to the kiosk with their email on their way in.

+This system can also be used to facilitate feedback.
+Attendees could be asked to log in to the system again following the event to fill out a short survey, which would be recorded for the presenters to review later.

+# Usage

+//TODO

 # Project Structure
 The project follows the standard Maven directory layout for Web applications (http://bit.ly/1Mof9DC)